Introduction

 1. Researchers are expected to comply with the requirements for a personal data processing register

-3. Students, interns and other individuals not officially working for VU Amsterdam, but for whom VU Amsterdam is responsible, must sign a confidentiality statement if they will be working with confidential and/or personal data.2
+3. Students, interns and other individuals not officially working for VU Amsterdam, but for whom VU Amsterdam is responsible, must sign a confidentiality statement if they will be working with confidential and/or personal data.3

-4. Researchers who supervise research assistants and/or data managers must ensure that these individuals are sufficiently aware of their privacy requirements and that they are able to transport and/or access data securely when working remotely.3
+4. Researchers who supervise research assistants and/or data managers must ensure that these individuals are sufficiently aware of their privacy requirements and that they are able to transport and/or access data securely when working remotely.4

 1. Researchers are responsible for completing the appropriate agreements with external parties prior to starting a research project.
+These agreements may be related to privacy regulations5 and/or other legal concerns.

-4. If data are obtained from a third party that did not actively share the data with the FGB researchers, the FGB researchers must ensure that they are allowed to use these data.
+1. If data are obtained from a third party that did not actively share the data with the FGB researchers, the FGB researchers must ensure that they are allowed to use these data.

-5. If data obtained from a third-party are about human subjects, the researcher should confirm with the FGB privacy champion that they are allowed to use the data, regardless of whether the third party claims that the data are anonymous.
+2. If data obtained from a third-party are about human subjects, the researcher should confirm with the FGB privacy champion that they are allowed to use the data, regardless of whether the third party claims that the data are anonymous.

 4. Researchers are responsible for determining which documents (e.g. data management plans, data protection impact assessments, data classifications etc.) must be completed for their research project and for the completion of these documents early in the planning stages of their research